padmakarPi/ibis-poc-demo/docs/modulefederation.md

 - The `name` property is set to any name you prefer for your federation.
 - Under `remotes`, replace `microfrontend` with the key for your remote.
-- Use the URL with the environment variable `${process.env.NEXT_PUBLIC_CompactFileUpload_MICROFRONTEND_BASE_URL}` to dynamically specify the URL of your remote.
+- Use the URL with the environment variable `${process.env.NEXT_PUBLIC_MICROFRONTEND_MICROFRONTEND_BASE_URL}` to dynamically specify the URL of your remote.
 Make sure the environment variable is set correctly.

 **Step 4:** Integration of Remote Component